Contour data from Google Earth

 Save the image using the option on the top toolbar.

-Create the contour information
+Create the contour information.

 To create a contour map, you must use some Google Earth tools and add a path of points.
 The path will contain information on the x and y coordinates and an elevation (z value) of each point you add.

 To create a path, select the Add Path option from the ‘Add’ drop-down menu > select the Add Path option.
-[The keyboard shortcuts are Control, Shift, and T.] The dialogue box shown below appears.
+[The keyboard shortcuts are Control, Shift, and T.] The dialogue box below appears.

 Tip: Do not close the path dialogue box before drawing the path with the mouse.